syncfusion-content/flutter-docs/Flutter/datagrid/sorting.md

 ![flutter datagrid shows custom sorting for the columns based on case-insensitive](images/sorting/flutter-datagrid-custom-sorting-case-insensitive.jpg)

-## Perfrom sorting asynchronously
+## Perform sorting asynchronously

 * **[performSorting](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridSource/performSorting.html)** :
-Called when the sorting is applied to the column.To delay the sorting process, implement asynchronous in perfrom sorting.
+Called when the sorting is applied to the column.To delay the sorting process, implement asynchronous in perform sorting.

-The following code shows how to make perfrom sorting as asynchronously.
+The following code shows how to make perform sorting as asynchronously.

 {% tabs %}
 {% highlight Dart %}